kalpadhana/Daily-Water-Intake-Logger/README.md

 ---

+📄 License
-*Developed for academic purposes — ICT3214 Mobile Application Development.* 🌊
+This project is developed for academic purposes as part of the ICT3214 — Mobile Application Development module. 🌊